jmbenck/django-unity-webgl/README.md

 # Unity WebGL integration with Python Django

-## this project consist in a Unity game for WebGL that uses an API made with Django and Restframework for:
+## This project consist in a Unity game (WebGL) that uses an API made with Python using, mainly, the frameworks: Django and Restframework.
+### Those are the main functionality of the integration:
 - Admin Dashboard
-- User Registration
 - User Authentication
+- Player Registration
-- User Score
+- Player Score